 It is our goal to diversify the STEM field and ensure that first-generation, low-income (FGLI) students and students from underrepresented backgrounds feel inspired to pursue higher-level academic research, especially in the STEM fields.
 This program targets these communities and exposes students from underrepresented backgrounds to what the STEM field offers.
 The program hopes to directly impact students by not only offering lab positions but also the ability for them to prepare for college and beyond by having mentors to offer advice that will prepare them for higher education as well as their careers.

 Our team consists of students from different colleges including Harriet Wilkes Honors College, Centre College, Emory University, and California Institute of Technology.
-With the hard work of each member of our team, we have created our first ever cohort and placed different students from around the country to work with Dr. Amanda Stockton, Ph.D. at the Georgia Institute of Technology and their research project focuses on chemical analyses of meteorites alongside researchers at Georgia Tech, Kennesaw State, and the University of Central Florida.
+With the hard work of each member of our team, we have created our first ever cohort and placed different students from around the country to work on a research project that focuses on the chemical analyses of meteorites alongside researchers at various institutions.

 Our program not only offers professors to engage with different perspectives but aims to impact students and their future educational opportunities.
 Students are able to interact in the STEM world on a deeper and more hand-on level, connect with top researchers in the nation and other organizations, and receive personalized mentorship from our team about the STEM world, college prep and life, and guidance throughout the research process.